 Peacock

 NBC’s streaming service has a lot of sports, but outside of Premier League soccer and the Olympics, it’s in somewhat of a piecemeal fashion.
-During football season, you’ll get the Sunday night games plus the Football Night in America pregame show, and, returning after last season’s debut, Peacock will air Sunday morning baseball, with a select slate of contests starting at 11:30 a.m. and noon ET.
+During the NFL season, you’ll get the Sunday night games plus the Football Night in America pregame show, and, returning after last season’s debut, Peacock airs Sunday morning baseball, with a select slate of contests starting at 11:30 a.m. and noon ET.
 So it’s an affordable option if you’re in the market for specific sports — or if you just want to pay $5 for a single month to catch the Olympics next time around.

-Leagues available: The Olympics (in full), NFL (including the Super Bowl), MLB (on Sundays), WWE, IndyCar racing, Premier League, rugby, cycling, and more.
+Leagues available: The Olympics (in full), NFL, MLB (on Sundays), WWE, NASCAR, Premier League, rugby, cycling, Big Ten and Notre Dame football, and more.

 Free trial?
 None.